 Do you live in an urban landscape with little space for growing?
 Over at Mr Plant Geek, Michael Perry presents a fresh take on how to grow geraniums in the city, describing the Zetter townhouse installation, ‘Geraniums at the door’, (part of the 2018 garden festival Chelsea Fringe) as a “chance to look at geraniums anew.”
 Here you’ll also find out why pelargoniums are a natural insect repellent and how they’re used in traditional South African medicine.

 If you love the fragrance of geraniums, you’ll enjoy Poppy’s insta video over @poppyokotcha showing how to make your own bath salts using lavender, geranium, and other favourite essential oils.
 A great way to enjoy geraniums even when they’re overwintering in the greenhouse, these bath salts are super easy to make, and a wonderful way to enjoy the scent of summer as you enjoy a soak in the tub.

 Geraniums are so much more than annual bedding plants – no wonder they’ve been a staple of the UK gardening scene for over 300 years.
-We hope you’ve enjoyed our best of the best geranium articles from the web, but if we’ve missed one of your favourite blog posts, videos, or articles – do let us know.
+We hope you’ve enjoyed our best of the best geranium articles from the web, and if you’re looking for even more, check out our geraniums hub page – but if we’ve missed one of your favourite blog posts, videos, or articles – do let us know.
 We always love to hear from you.